javisoft/TFS2NAV/README.md

 # Purpose

 You can use this service as Service Hook in TFS (on prem or Teams Services) which will take the Json and send it into NAV Webservice as text.
-Than you can do waht you want inside NAV with the data.
+Than you can do what you want inside NAV with the data.

 # Installation